aporia-ai/kubesurvival/README.md

 KubeSurvival uses [k8s-cluster-simulator](https://github.com/pfnet-research/k8s-cluster-simulator) to simulate Kubernetes pod scheduling, without running on the actual underlying machines.
 It iterates over all possible instance types and node counts, simulates a K8s cluster with your workload, and checks if there are any pending pods.

 For each simulation it calculates the on-demand cost per month using the [ec2-instances-info](https://github.com/cristim/ec2-instances-info) library.
 Additionally, it queries the [eni-max-pods.txt](https://github.com/awslabs/amazon-eks-ami/blob/master/files/eni-max-pods.txt) file to determine what's the maximum number of pods in each instance type.

+When simulating a cluster, KubeSurvival always makes sure you have 10% free CPU and Memory on each node.

 Finally, KubeSurvival selects the cheapest configuration without pending pods.